Delphinium barbeyi

 Bumblebees and hummingbirds use the nectar from the flowers.
 The bee species Bombus nevadensis, Bombus insularis, Bombus appositus and B. flavifrons and the hummingbirds Selasphorus platycercus, S. rufus, and Stellula calliope have been observed.
 Both types of pollinators prefer the larkspurs with the largest flower displays.
 The sphinx moth Hyles lineata and anthomyiid flies also visit the flowers.

 All members of the genus Delphinium are toxic to humans and livestock.
 Many species of larkspurs are known for being poisonous, and as hazards to livestock.
 This species is notorious as one of the toxic plants most commonly responsible for livestock death, especially cattle fatalities on the rangelands of Colorado and Utah.
 Sheep are much less susceptible.
 Up to 15% of a cow herd can be lost to poisoning in areas where this larkspur and its hybrids are common.
 The cost to ranchers is in the millions of dollars.
 Abundance of larkspur has persuaded ranchers to remove their animals from some areas of rangeland, or use the land only at certain times of the year.
 The plant contains many toxic alkaloids.
 The alkaloids barbinine and barbinidine were first isolated from this species.
-The most hazardous are called methyl succidimido anthramoyl lycoctomine (MSAL) diterpenoids.
+The most hazardous are called (methylsuccinimido) anthranoyllycoctonine (MSAL) diterpenoids.
 About two kilograms dry weight of the plant is estimated to provide a fatal dose of alkaloid.
 Paralysis occurs and death is caused by respiratory paralysis.
 Toxicity reactions in animals, sometimes called larkspur toxicosis, can be treated with physostigmine.